Streoids/Strength-Injector/README.md

 - Added a check box, when enabled it closes the Injector after injecting the DLL.

 ## Config:
--config is saved as strengthconfig.txt in the same location as Strength.exe.
--deleting it makes the DLL path reset.
+-Config is saved as strengthconfig.txt in the same location as Strength.exe, Deleting it makes the DLL path reset.

-### Watch this video to see what i said above [Watch](https://youtu.be/uyH6XSA38Ro?si=ueQ5jPOL8tgzEmLw)
+### Watch this video to see what i said above [Watch Video](https://youtu.be/uyH6XSA38Ro?si=ueQ5jPOL8tgzEmLw)

 #### This project uses [wxWidgets](https://wxwidgets.org).